OpenShiftDemos/openshift-tasks/README.md

 ### Create a Task

-To associate a task called `task1` with the user `quickstartUser`, you must authenticate as user `quickstartUser` and send an HTTP *POST* request to the url 'http://localhost:8080/jboss-tasks-rs/tasks/task1'.
+To associate a task called `task1` with the user `quickstartUser`, you must authenticate as user `demo` and send an HTTP *POST* request to the url 'http://localhost:8080/jboss-tasks-rs/tasks/task1'.

 To issue the *POST* command using cURL, type the following command:

-    curl -i -u 'quickstartUser:quickstartPwd1!' -H "Content-Length: 0" -X POST http://localhost:8080/jboss-tasks-rs/tasks/task1
+    curl -i -u 'demo:redhat1!' -H "Content-Length: 0" -X POST http://localhost:8080/jboss-tasks-rs/tasks/task1

 You will see the following response: